 Reid has covered a wide variety of topics, from drug trafficking in Central Asia to Santa Claus tourism in northern Finland.
 In 2017, Reid was a Religion Fellow for the International Reporting Project where he reported on religious extremism in Kazakhstan and Kyrgyzstan and in 2019-2020, he was an Alfa Fellow in Moscow, where reported across Russia and the former Soviet Union.

-Before moving to Kazakhstan, Reid worked as a northern Europe correspondent based in Helsinki, Finland and also previously worked at Foreign Policy magazine in Washington, DC as an editor where he reported, edited and commissioned pieces, and worked as the newsroom’s digital point person.
-In addition to Russia, Reid has lived in and reported from Kazakhstan, Finland, Lithuania, Latvia, Norway, Kyrgyzstan, Sweden and Ukraine.
+Reid worked as a northern Europe correspondent based in Helsinki, Finland and also previously worked at Foreign Policy magazine in Washington, DC as an editor where he reported, edited and commissioned pieces, and worked as the newsroom’s digital point person.
+In addition to Russia, Reid has lived in and reported from Kazakhstan, Belarus, the Czech Republic, Estonia, Finland, Georgia, Lithuania, Latvia, Norway, Kyrgyzstan, Serbia, Slovakia, Sweden, Taiwan, and Ukraine.

 Panel 3